-If you don't have a MIDI keyboard, for your first few lessons you can use our Free Virtual Piano Keyboard which is now included in the Musiah piano lessons software at no extra charge.
+If you don't have a MIDI keyboard, for your first few lessons you can use our Free Virtual Piano Keyboard which is now included in the PC and Mac versions of the Musiah piano lessons software at no extra charge.

 Put simply, the Virtual Piano Keyboard enables you to play piano notes using your computer keyboard.
 (Of course, nothing compares to learning on a real MIDI piano keyboard, but our Free Virtual Piano Keyboard is a great temporary solution for those wishing to try a few lessons before deciding to purchase a real MIDI keyboard).

 Alternatively, on an iPad or touchscreen computer, you can also play notes using the Musiah On Screen Keyboard, i.e. by touching the screen.

 What kind of MIDI piano keyboard do I need?

 There are two main types of MIDI keyboards:

 1. a MIDI controller (a keyboard without speakers) and

 2. a stand-alone keyboard (with its own on-board sounds and speakers)

 A MIDI controller is perfect for use with Musiah as it is smaller, more compact and lighter than a stand-alone keyboard and can be easily fitted on a desk in front of a computer monitor, and easily put away when it is not being used.
 Musiah does not use sounds from the student's keyboard.
 Instead all sound is generated by the Musiah software, so a MIDI controller is very suitable for use with Musiah.